 Three goes to spell it correctly.
 I stared through it.

-A burst of ‘Flower of Scotland’ burbled from my phone.
-I heaved my mind out of its stramash of re-lived humiliation and futile rage.
+A burst of ‘Flower of Scotland’ burbled from my mobile.

 It was a text.
-It was anonymous.
-That was rare.
-It would be marketing; some clever scam.
-To click or… I clicked.
+Anonymous, that was rare.
+It would be marketing; some clever scam; to click or n… I clicked.

-Another click and a video clip opened.
-The headline read: ‘Murder victim: police appeal for help’.
-It was dated from 28th February, nearly three months ago.
+Another click, a video clip opened.
+The title read: ‘Doll Killer murder victim – police appeal for help’.
+It was dated 28th February, nearly three months ago.

 I twisted the phone and hunted around to increase the volume.
-A circle was zeroing down onto a map of fields, waterways and scrubland.
+The footage was zeroing down onto a map of fields, waterways and scrubland.
 A presenter’s voice was speaking…

 A graphic flashed up on screen.
 I dropped the phone on the desk.
 My hand clutched at my left bicep.
-It was my bruise.
-Similarly faded.
-Both bore a more than superficial resemblance to the St Martins Cross on Iona.
-No-one else would have noticed this, but I did – instantly.
+It was my bruise, similarly faded, horribly familiar, only the one on the screen was rendered on something that bore no resemblance to living flesh.

 It had seemed a mad coincidence when I first discovered my bruise.
-Now it smacked of sinister cultural branding.
+Now, it smacked of sinister cultural branding.
 It was as if St Columba himself had sailed up the Cam to label me a sinner.
-No argument here; even a Glaswegian ‘Proddie’, knows better than to squabble with a Saint.
+No argument here; even a Glaswegian ‘Proddie’ knows better than to quarrel with a Saint.
 This was my ‘Madonna in the toast’ moment.
 It must be a sign.
 Convert or…